The Expedition Leader

 2007: North Face of the Eiger

 In between Everest attempts, Sir Ranulph was itching for a mountaintop.
 He chose the Eiger, the world’s most infamous North Face, nestled in the Swiss Bernese Alps and enlisted one of the world’s leading high-altitude climbers, Kenton Cool, and one of Britain’s leading alpinists and mountain photographer, Ian Parnell, to help.
 But Sir Ranulph’s frostbitten-then-amputated fingers made it extremely difficult to get a grip on the sheer rock, and he often had to rely on axes to climb.
-The team reached the summit on day five of the trek, and were whisked down the mountain by a media chopper.
+The team reached the summit on day four of the climb, and were whisked down the mountain by a media chopper.
 A little-known fact about Sir Ranulph: he suffers from vertigo, making these mountaineering challenges all the more difficult, but his focus on awareness and funds for his chosen charities keeps him going.

 2014: The Coldest Journey, an Antarctic plateau through the polar winter